rachelmh/lab-utils/README.md

 Utilities to aid in lab administration

 ## Editing the People Page on the Lab Website
 Much of the HTML on [the People page of the lab website](http://darbelofflab.mit.edu/people/) is automatically generated so as to keep formatting consistent.
-Two files in this repository, `employees.js` and `loadEmployees.js` aid in this.
-The website, built in WordPress, does not directly access the scripts in GitHub.
-Rather, after editing these files, you should upload them to the [WordPress Media Library](http://darbelofflab.mit.edu/wp-admin/upload.php).
+Two files in this repository, `employees.json` and `loadEmployees.js` aid in this.
+The website, built in WordPress, accesses these scripts from the `gh-pages` branch of this GitHub repository.

-To add employees to the page, edit `employees.js`.
-The file is basically in JSON format, but WordPress does not allow JSON files to be uploaded for security reasons.
+To add employees to the page, edit `employees.json`.
 Editing is fairly straightforward: simply add the new lab mate as an object to the array to which they belong.
 For example, to add a new graduate student-worker after John Bell's entry, simply write:
 ```
   {
     "name":"John Bell",